(Prerequisite: Acceptance into the Hokies on the Hill program)

 In recognition of the seriousness of the material presented in this seminar, we assume that all participants are professionally mature and willing to engage in independent as well as collaborative efforts in the name of growth and understanding.
 Students must, therefore, be willing to take seriously their responsibilities toward each other and toward the learning environment.
 Respect for the views of others, and for our guest speakers is essential.

-Throughout the semester, students will be expected to write 3-4 short, assigned essays.
+Throughout the semester, students will be expected to write 3-4 short, assigned essays or projects.
 These essays should be turned in on time, and should be written and edited in a professional manner – as if a United States Senator, Congressman, or your boss at your office was going to read them.
 As such, spell checking your document is essential and having one or more people proofread your essay is important.

 Class attendance and class participation is a critical component of this experience.
 We only meet once a week so failure to attend a class is a huge loss.